zammad/zammad-org/README.md

   located under `/dist`, and `pnpm preview` used to serve it at `http://localhost:4173/`.

+## Internationalization (i18n)

+Only the content in `src/en/` directory and child directories should be modified.
+The content in other language directories is auto-generated.
+Please submit your translations via [Weblate](https://translations.zammad.org) and they will be automatically applied.

 ## Additional info

 - Before pushing your changes, make sure to update the translation catalog by